In person at your polling station

 Use this form to make an application to appoint an individual to vote on your behalf for one particular election.

 If you are an overseas elector you can now choose to have your ballot paper sent to you overseas.
-However, it will only be sent out one or two weeks before an election, therefore, in order to ensure your vote is counted you are strongly advised to continue using a proxy to vote on your behalf.
+However, it will only be sent out 1 to 2 weeks before an election, therefore, in order to ensure your vote is counted you are advised to appoint a proxy to vote on your behalf.